leaysgur/slides/docs/uit_meetup-18/index.md

 If DOM is rendered dynamically(CSR) _for no reason_,

-- require more time and resource **after** JS are loaded
+- Require more time and resource **after** JS are loaded
-- may be less accessible on slow network, low-spec device
+- May be less accessible on slow network, low-spec device
-- even with SSR, still cause UI jank
+- Even with SSR, still cause UI jank
-- open in new tab run the same process again
+- Open in new tab run the same process again

 Is your JS really needed...?